Leadership Assessment Tools: Essential Primer

 • In-depth, Psychological Interviews.
 Some executive assessment firms conduct 4- to 5-hour interviews.
 The psychologist (some of whom are licensed to provide psychological services to people with clinical disorders) then writes a report, describing the person and what they believe they will act like as a leader.
 Often, the interview covers childhood experiences, which can be invasive and lack job relevance, leaving leaders with an unfavorable impression.
 Typically, the assessment is based solely on one psychologist’s interpretation, making it subjective.
 If you’re considering one of these firms, ask to see research briefs that show the assessment is a valid predictor of performance.

 In-depth psychological interviews can cost tens of thousands of dollars!
 Beware of these leadership assessments, as you probably are not getting what you’re paying for.
+At the very least, ask for evidence of the predictive validity

 • Psychologist-led Psychometric Assessments.
 This approach combines a battery of psychometric tests and an interview with a business psychologist, giving you objective data interpreted by an expert.
 When done well, these assessments measure the Five-Factor Model of Personality (which can be used to evaluate many competencies), Preferred Leadership Style, and Cognitive Abilities.
 The experience and expertise of the assessors also matter, as they should be trusted advisors to hiring managers and C-suite executives.
+This is the type of executive assessment we use at PCI because it is the most objective, scientific approach.

-Which leadership assessments should I use?
+Which Leadership Assessments should I use?

 It depends.
 What problem(s) are you trying to solve?